ValmikiArunKumar/Javaprograms/README.md

 I am learning Java Programming <br>
 Author - (Arun kumar)

+# Java Programs
-Program to check whether the given year is leap year or not.
-LeapYear.java
+1.Program to check whether the given year is leap year or not.[LeapYear.java]